 One of the favorites on the El Mejicano Buffet is Carne Guisada.
 Guiso is Mexican-style stew cooked with beef or chicken in liquid, and the offering at El Mejicano is the best one will ever taste.
 The recipe came directly from Catarina, so be sure to try it when you come to the buffet.

 With El Mejicano’s reputation of having the cleanest kitchen in Wichita Falls, we are also a favorite of the local law enforcement community who often have their large gatherings and meetings at the restaurant.
 Ricardo Cantu firmly believes in the phrase “Cleanliness is next to Godliness.”
 As a food service provider to some of the nation’s largest military bases through his company, Cantu Services Inc., he understands the necessity of having a clean restaurant and kitchen.
 That fact does not go unnoticed by the city health inspectors who are frequent El Mejicano patrons.
 Ricardo attributes a major portion of the success of El Mejicano to this on-going commitment to clean and healthy conditions.

-El Mejicano has been providing great food, great service, and a friendly atmosphere for over twenty-five years, and that’s just the beginning!
+El Mejicano has been providing great food, great service, and a friendly atmosphere for over thirty-five years, and that’s just the beginning!